Laci1953/Cowgol_on_CP_M/README.md

 The option -M builds a memory map for the executable.

-The option -Lfile adds the file "libfile.lib" to the link options.
+The option -Lfile adds the file "libfile.lib" to the link list.

 HiTech's LINK is used to link the object files.